Sweet Tooth

 We probably all realise that the food we eat, or not eat, can change our mood and emotions.
 If you are hungry you may feel angry or grumpy.
 When your stomach is full you may feel content and perhaps sleepy.
 But, consuming large amounts of sugar triggers chemical imbalances in the brain.
 These imbalances can cause depression and increase the long term risk of developing other mental health disorders in some people.

 The human body is not used to consuming such large amounts of sugar.
 A study in 2007 found that the brain’s sweet receptors are not adapted to high levels of sugar.
 This intense sweetness stimulates the brain’s reward centre and may be more pleasurable than cocaine, even in people with a drug addiction.
 Put simply, the high from sugar is stronger than one from cocaine.
 This means it’s very easy to become addicted to sugar.
-Frankly, your self-control is no match for sugar’s strength.
+Frankly, your self-control is no match for its strength.

-So, cutting the amount of sugar you consume is a good idea.
-The first thing to do is to look at how much sugar there is in the food you eat and try low sugar alternatives.
+So, cutting the amount of it you consume is a good idea.
+The first thing to do is to look at how much of it there is in the food you eat and try low sugar alternatives.
 Rather than drinking soda or juice drinks, try water instead.
 If you are cooking or baking then try alternatives to sugar such as cinnamon, nutmeg, almond extract, vanilla, ginger or lemon.
 There are also sugar substitutes or artificial sweeteners such as Stevia or Canderel.
 Although in some cases these can cause an upset stomach, so experiment before you use in significant amounts.

 If you are struggling with sugar addiction, to lose weight or breaking other habits and routines then Hypnotherapy can help.
 Contact me for more information.